-This quickstart walks you through the process of annotating videos using a custom model.
+This quickstart walks you through the process of tracking objects in videos using a custom model.

 Enable the API

-- Visit the AutoML Video Classification UI and click Enable API.
+- Visit the AutoML Video Object Tracking UI and click Enable API.

 - After the API has been enabled, click Get Started.